julzaza/wildwitchherbs/_posts/2025-12-06-fertility-herbs-for-women-old-world.md

 - Warm teas before menstruation to support uterine circulation.
 - Added to baths with rosemary for fertility blessings.

 Use with respect.
-Mugwort is a threshold herb—powerful, liminal, and not for casual use.
+Mugwort is a threshold herb: powerful, liminal, and not for casual use.

 ---